google/WebFundamentals/src/content/en/updates/2019/03/kv-storage.md

 # KV Storage: the Web's First Built-in Module {: .page-title }

 {% include "web/_shared/contributors/philipwalton.html" %}

+Warning: KV Storage was originally launched as an origin trial.
+That trial has ended, and KV Storage is no longer available.

 Browser vendors and web performance experts have been saying for the better part of the last decade that [`localStorage` is